fpagliughi/mqtt.rust.redis/README.md

 ## The MQTT Rust Client

 Using the Redis persisence is fairly trivial.
-There's an example application, `redis_persist_pub.rs` demonstrating its use.
-Simply do the following:
+There's an example application, `redis_persist_pub.rs` demonstrating its use in the [examples](https://github.com/fpagliughi/mqtt.rust.redis/tree/master/examples) folder.

+ Do the following:

 1. Create an instance of a `RedisPersistence`struct.
 2. Create an instance of an MQTT `CreateOptions` struct, specifying the RedisPersistence object as the user-defined persistence.